The second phase of the £32bn HS2 high-speed rail network will stop at a new city centre station in Leeds, it has been revealed.

 Mr Wakefield said: "We have lobbied long and hard for a high-speed rail link to Leeds.

-"It will strengthen Leeds' position as the northern transport hub and unlock major investment, jobs opportunities and connectivity to the rest of the country."'Train for the rich'
+"It will strengthen Leeds' position as the northern transport hub and unlock major investment, jobs opportunities and connectivity to the rest of the country."

 The preferred route would take high-speed trains through Cold Hiendley, Woodlesford and Hunslet before reaching the new station in Leeds.

 The station would be joined to the existing city centre railway station via a pedestrian link, possibly with moving walkways to make the transfer quicker.

 Journey times to London would be cut from two hours and 12 minutes to 82 minutes.

 A final route for phase two is expected to be chosen by the end of 2014.

 Construction on the Y-shaped extension could start in the middle of the next decade, with the line open by 2032-33.

 Chancellor George Osborne said it was "the engine for growth in the north and the midlands of this country".

 Trevor Wilson, who lives in the West Yorkshire village of Cold Hiendley, said he thought it would "ruin the area".